 More students are killed while getting on or off a school bus each year than are killed as passengers inside of a school bus.
-As a result, knowing what to do before, during, and after loading or unloading students is critical.
+As a result, knowing what to do before, during, and after loading or unloading students is critical (Nevada Commercial Driver License Manual, pg.
+10-3).